plan-net/core4/README.md

     $ make html

-And Ensure you understand PROJECT ENVIRONMENTS and PROJECT STRUCTURE.
+Ensure you understand PROJECT ENVIRONMENTS and PROJECT STRUCTURE.
 There are sections dedicated to the main backend components of core4 running in environments and projects: